6 Scanning a System

 6.3.2 Using Credentials

-Credentials for local security checks are required to allow VTs to log into target systems, e.g., for the purpose of locally checking the presence of all vendor security patches.
+Credentials for local security checks are required to allow VTs to log into target systems, for example for the purpose of locally checking the presence of all vendor security patches.

 6.3.2.1 Creating Credentials